Okay, here are the best Pole links I've seen to date...starting with...

 - Simon Hart

 - Simon was from Leeds in the UK.
 He ran the SPASE array during winter 1996.
-The "South Pole Air Shower Experiment" is a search for cosmic rays; the original array was a bunch of wooden boxes built in front of the fuel arch in 1987-8.
+The "South Pole Air Shower Experiment" is a search for cosmic rays; the original array was a bunch of wooden boxes built in front of the fuel arch in 1987-88.
 The current project is over in the Dark Sector

-- Steve Warren
+- Steve Warren (archived page)

 - was (and still is) a professor at the University of Washington when he wintered in 1992 studying climatology; this is a short diary from that winter, including tales of airdrop and midwinter camping.
 Not his first trip to the ice; his 1988 visit is pictured on an Australian postage stamp, one of few Polies to be so honored.
-More recently in 2000-01 he visited Pole as a PI on the SPARCLE project (here's Stephen Hudson's SPARCLE photo page)
+More recently in 2000-01 he visited Pole as a PI on the SPARCLE project (here's an archive of Stephen Hudson's SPARCLE photo page)

 - Teachers Experiencing Antarctica